 Red Dwarf was an unusual case, in that the writers found out later that their made-up word ("smeg") did, in fact, have a borderline-naughty meaning.
-Actually entered semi-common usage in the UK for a while.
+Actually entered semi-common usage in the United Kingdom for a while.

 The trade name "Smeg", completely independently, is also an Italian line of cooking ranges.
-The writers of RD, hearing about this, expressed regret they had not thought to copyright the word.
+The writers of Red Dwarf, hearing about this, expressed regret that they had not thought to trademark the word.

 The phrase "Gazpacho soup" was worse than any smeg based insult for Rimmer.